Daiz-/etter/README.md

 function Test() {
-  // bind etter to our current object as 'define' var define = etter.bind(this);
+  // bind etter to our current object as 'define'
+  // this binding is required to make etter work, so don't forget it var define = etter.bind(this);

   // the actual values behind the getters and setters